Program Merge Conflict Resolution via Neural Transformers: : Neural Program Merge Framework

-The resulting line-level resolution region is obtained by concatenating the prefix $\texttt{pref}$, predicted token-level resolution $r_{j}$, and the suffix $\texttt{suff}$.

-Finally, in the case of a one-to-many correspondence between the original line-level and the token-level conflicts (see appendix for an example), \thistool{} uses a standard beam-search to decode the most promising token-level predictions.
+The resulting line-level resolution region is obtained by concatenating the prefix, predicted token-level resolution $m_{j}$, and the suffix.
+Finally, in the case of a one-to-many correspondence between the original line-level and the token-level conflicts (see Appendix for more details and a pseudocode), \thistool{} uses a standard beam-search to decode the most promising predictions.